StackVista/stackstate-docs/develop/reference/scripting/scripting-in-stackstate.md

 ---
-description: Utilize StackState's scripting language to customize or extend StackState's capabilities.
+description: Use the StackState Scripting Language (STSL) to customize or extend StackState's capabilities.
 ---

 # StackState Scripting Language \(STSL\)